Win Four Tickets to Celebrate Christmas Town at Busch Gardens

 Busch Gardens Tampa Bay’s Christmas Town returns daily now through January 7th.
 The park transforms into a bright winter wonderland of seasonal entertainment, unique and up-close encounters with animals, culinary masterpieces as well as attractions such as Serengeti Flyer and the award-winning hybrid coaster, Iron Gwazi.

-Listen with Denise this week (12/4-12/8) at 7a for your opportunity to win a four-pack of tickets to Busch Gardens!
+Listen for the keywords this weekend (12/8-12/10) and enter them below for your opportunity to win a four-pack of tickets to Busch Gardens!

 Christmas Town at Busch Gardens Tampa Bay is the biggest and brightest holiday celebration in the Tampa Bay area.
 Iconic and beloved entertainment options will take over the entire park and will be available through the 58 consecutive days of the event, all included with regular park admission.